 PAOLA PILONIETA

-Since arriving at UNC Charlotte, Paola has primarily taught undergraduate and graduate reading courses focused on early literacy (concepts about print, phonological awareness, phonics, and fluency) as well as reading courses focusing on vocabulary and comprehension instruction.
+Since arriving at UNC Charlotte, Dr. Pilonieta has primarily taught undergraduate and graduate reading courses focused on early literacy (concept about print, phonological awareness, phonics, and fluency) as well as reading courses focusing on vocabulary, comprehension instruction, and assessment.
+She has taught in a variety of formats, including face-to-face, asynchronous, hybrid, with embedded clinicals at elementary schools, and with a co-teacher.
 In 2012 she led efforts to create the Reading Education Minor at UNC Charlotte, and since then has led several literacy-focused curricular revision efforts in her department.
-Paola’s research agenda focuses on emergent and early literacy and teacher education.
+At her institution, she is also responsible for curriculum alignment efforts to meet state and national literacy standards